fufu70/SendGrid-LightWeight-PHP-API/README.md

 }
 ```

-Add in your Sendgrid specific parameters inside of
+Add in your Sendgrid specific parameters inside of your config/params.php file

 ```php
 <?php